-Remove bolt and flat washer securing seat to cardboard packing and set aside for assembly of seat to tractor.
-Remove the cardboard packing and discard.
+- Remove bolt and flat washer securing seat to cardboard packing and set aside for assembly of seat to tractor.
+Remove the cardboard packing and discard. - Connect the wiring harness to the seat switch though the seatpan hole - Place seat on seat pan so all three (3) bottom pads are positioned over large slotted holes in pan.

-- Connect switch to seat. - Place seat on seat pan so all three (3) bottom pads are positioned over large slotted holes in pan. - Push down on seat to engage pads in slots and pull seat towards rear of tractor. - Raise seat and tighten bolt securely. - Remove tape and discard. - Lower seat into operating position and sit on seat.
+- Push down on seat to engage pads in slots and pull seat towards rear of tractor. - Raise seat and tighten bolt securely. - Remove tape and discard. - Lower seat into operating position and sit on seat.
 Press clutch/brake pedal all the way down.
 If operating position is not comfortable, adjust seat.